-By right-clicking on the neighbor lite management switch, this menu will appear and you can configure as shown.
+By right clicking on the neighbor Lite management switch you get this menu, you can configure as shown below.

-By right-clicking on the neighbor switch (only lite management switches), this menu will appear and you can configure as shown.
+By right clicking on the neighbor switch (only Lite management switches) the following menu will appear and you can configure as shown below.

-IP Configuration

-Loop Detection Configuration

-PoE Configuration

-Port Configuration

-Port Mirror Configuration

-Port Priority Configuration

-Storm Control Configuration

-Save Configuration
+IP Configuration Loop Detection Configuration PoE Configuration Port Configuration Port Mirror Configuration Port Priority Configuration Storm Control Configuration Save Configuration